pyksy/read-xiaomi-mijia/README.md

-# read-xiaomi-mijia
+# read-xiaomi-mijiau
-Bash script to output temperature, humidity and/or battery level from Xiaomi Mijia Bluetooth LE sensors
+Bash script to output temperature, humidity and/or battery level from Xiaomi Mijia Bluetooth LE sensors using gatttool from BlueZ protocol stack.

 Sample usage:
 ```